Product

 Investors are pushing for later-stage investments with higher liquidity potential due to recent record-low returns in venture capital.

-Pass-through SPVs allow emerging managers to participate in larger funding rounds without coming up against certain portfolio construction limitations.
+Layered SPVs allow emerging managers to participate in larger funding rounds without coming up against certain portfolio construction limitations.
 Standard operating agreements often limit the amount of capital from a fund that can be invested in a single portfolio company.
 However, SPVs allow managers to raise substantial capital through a sidecar vehicle, avoiding limitations that exist for their flagship fund.

 Emerging Manager Perspective